Guneet0703/Guneet0703.github.i/README.md

 Warm greetings to everyone
-This is the discription of **STUDENT INDUCTION PROGRAMME** 4 year journey started with blessings of God
+This is the discription of **STUDENT INDUCTION PROGRAMME**

+* This 4 year journey started with blessings of God on 10/07/2024*

 | Date | Lecture| Description |
 | ----------- | ----------- | ----------- |
 | 11/07/2024 | Dr.Arvind Dhingra | fun activities and some enlightening words |
 | 11/07/2024 | Dr.Parminder Singh | Rule for success-no tension full attention |
 | 11/07/2024 |Dr.H S Rai | insight of coding world |